Lecture Challenges (VO)

 Exam hacklets are small challenges which are used as exam questions (20%=10 points of your exam).

-The hacklets can be solved during the semester and handed in an online test system until the 16.12.2021 23:59.
+The hacklets can be solved during the semester and handed in an online test system until the third exam date (TBA).

-At the exam you can either solve the questions regarding the exam hacklets or if you have solved them before the deadline just tick that you solved it and you will get the points.
+If you have solved the exam hacklets before the 3rd exam and entered the flags in the CTFd, just tick that you solved it during the exam and you will get the points.

-There are 12 hacklets the first 1 very easy one worth 0.4 points, 6 easy ones worth 0.7 points and 4 of medium dificulty worth 1 and a hard one worth 1.4 points.
+There are 12 hacklets the first 2 very easy one worth 0.5 points, 2 easy ones worth 0.7 points, 3 medium ones worth 0.8, 3 advanced ones worth 0.9 and 1 of hard hacklet and one very hard one dificulty worth 1.4 points.

 In total you can get 10 points which equal 20% of your exam.